 If your cornea is shaped more like a football than a soccer ball, your eye won’t be able to focus light rays at a single point.
-If the eye’s lens curvature changes, this can worsen your astigmatism.
-This can happen in adulthood and with naturally occurring cataracts.
+If the eye’s lens curvature changes, it can worsen astigmatism.

 - Blurry vision

 - Trouble seeing objects both close up and far away

 - Seeing glares and halos at night

 - Seeing shadowy images

 Astigmatism tends to worsen over time.
 This is due to age-related changes in the muscles of your eyelids.
 These muscles play a role in maintaining the shape of your cornea.